strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ## ⏩ What to do next?

-The beauty of using Strapi [starters](https://strapi.io/starters) is that the Strapi back end comes with a front end ready out-of-the-box.
-Now you probably want to show your shiny new website to the world!
-The next step is then to deploy both the Strapi back end and the front end on the platforms of your choice:

-👉 You can deploy the Strapi back end on various services: Amazon AWS, Microsoft Azure, DigitalOcean, Google App Engine, Heroku, and many more (see our [Deployment guides](/developer-docs/latest/setup-deployment-guides/deployment.md)).

-👉 Deploying the front end mostly depends on the technology it's based on.
-The easiest way to deploy your Gatsby blog front end is probably to [deploy on Gatsby Cloud](https://support.gatsbyjs.com/hc/en-us/articles/360052324714-Connecting-to-Strapi).

-:::strapi To go further with starters

-- Read more about the [starters CLI](https://strapi.io/blog/announcing-the-strapi-starter-cli) on our blog.
+Now that you know the basics of kickstarting your project with a Strapi starter, we encourage you to explore and play a bit further:

-- Start another project!
+* 👉  Start another project!
 We have lots of other [Starters](https://strapi.io/starters) you can use to kickstart your blog, e-commerce, corporate website, or portfolio project.
+* 👉  Read more about the [starters CLI](https://strapi.io/blog/announcing-the-strapi-starter-cli) on our blog.

 :::::